 Work with your loved one’s medical team to discover the underlying cause of the delusions or paranoia.
 Once you are able to discern if it is a dementia side effect, an infection, or a medication issue, you can begin to make the appropriate changes.

-When you hear the word hoarding it is easy to think of a seriously dangerous situation that makes it onto television shows.
-However, hoarding doesn’t have to be cinematic to be something serious to contend with.
+When you hear the word hoarding, it is easy to think of the seriously dangerous situations that make it into TV shows.
+However, hoarding doesn’t have to happen on a cinematic scale to be something serious that must be contended with.
 It can range from keeping clutter in a drawer or refrigerator to creating a fall hazard with boxes lining the hallway.

 Have small cleanout days once a week when you go into your loved one’s home and quietly remove items.
 Be sure to check the fridge and cabinets if your loved one hoards food because doing so can cause sanitation issues in the long run.
 If your loved one has dementia, creating a rummage drawer or box full of small items can often dampen the urge to hoard.

 If your loved one simply refuses to let you help at all, they are likely feeling embarrassed about their declining health or increasing needs.
 They may also not want you to take on that burden.

 Speak candidly with your loved one so you can find ways they will let you help.
 It can also be helpful to get your loved one’s physician and counselor involved in the conversation.
 In many cases, your loved one may accept help from others more easily than from you, so begin to look at home care or senior living solutions that will provide the help they need.

 It is common for older adults to worry about outliving their money, especially when they are on a fixed income.
 Unfortunately, this anxiety can sometimes lead to dangerous behaviors such as refusing to turn on the air conditioning or not filling certain medication prescriptions.